The Flimsy Case against Paul

 Tertullus began with daring flattery, complimenting Felix in flowery words for achievements that everyone knew he had failed to attain.
 The orator said that Felix brought quietness to the nation, whereas his administration was marked by fierce repression of Jewish dissidents.
 He was finally recalled from office when he used heavy-handed methods to stop riots between Jews and gentiles in Caesarea.
 In Tertullus's carefully crafted speech, the Jewish leadership was signaling to Felix that although he had made himself unpopular in the nation as a whole, they were willing to support him if he would only take their side against Paul.

 Next, the orator sought to neutralize the damage done by the report from Claudius Lysias.
 The captain said that he rescued Paul from a mob acting outside the law.
 He therefore made the Jewish leaders appear unworthy of the rights Rome granted them.
 Why might Felix draw this conclusion?
-Because the furor which the captain found outside the Temple suggested that the Jewish leaders either could not control their own people, or that they were unconcerned to maintain order as the Romans expected them to do.
+Because the furor which the captain found in the Temple compound suggested that the Jewish leaders either could not control their own people, or that they were unconcerned to maintain order as the Romans expected them to do.
 Tertullus defended the leaders with a bald lie.
 He said that they arrested Paul in a proper manner and were taking him for judgment when the Romans interfered.
 With great violence entirely uncalled for, they seized Paul from their hands.
 Tertullus was saying that if there was a riot, the Romans caused it.
 The Jewish leaders knew that Felix was sensitive to any charge that the Romans overreacted.
 His job was in jeopardy because he himself had overreacted in the past.

 Under Roman law, Paul had the privilege of speaking in his own defense.
 The orator's presentation had served its purpose, but fell far short of Paul's response.
 In public debate, Paul was never bested.